Engee documentation

 variable time delay 1

 During the simulation, the block stores the time and input value pairs in an internal buffer.
-At the beginning of the simulation, the block outputs the Initial output value until the simulation time exceeds the time delay input.
+At the beginning of the simulation, the block outputs the value of the parameter Initial output until the simulation time exceeds the input time delay value.
 Then, at each simulation step, the block outputs the input signal received at a point in time that corresponds to the current simulation time minus the delay time.

 If you want data at time points that are between the input storage times, and the solver is a continuous solver, the block performs linear interpolation between the points.
 If the time delay is smaller than the step size of the solver, the block extrapolates the output point based on the previous point.
 For example, consider a simulation with a fixed step solver with step size 1 and current time at t = 5.
 If the delay is 0.5, the block should generate a point at t = 4.5, but the most recently stored time value will be at t = 4.
 Thus, the block extrapolates the input data at time t=4.5 from the data generated at t=4 and then uses the extrapolated data in calculating the value at time t=5.